javichur/alexa-skill-clean-code-template/README.md

 ## Available intents

 - [x] Load and save info from/to session (LoadSessionIntent, SaveSessionIntent).
+- [x] Load and save data from/to Dynamodb (LoadDynamoDBIntent, SaveDynamoDBIntent).
 - [x] Using external APIs (UseApiIntent).
 - [x] Get user info like name, email or phone (CheckPermisionsIntent).
 - [x] Using built-in slots (ColorIntent).